TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 69/Psalms 69.33.md

 ---

-For Jehovah heareth the needy, And despiseth not his prisoners.
+For Yahweh hears the needy, and doesn't despise his captive people.